 It is a terminology for the capability of a person to answer a questionnaire ambiguously.

-It refers to the results from particular diagnostic phenomena or a particular type of instruments.
-Reporting bias is one of great concern, in the case of observational studies.
+It refers to the results from particular diagnostic phenomena or a particular type of instrument.
+Reporting bias can be a cause of great concern, especially in the case of observational studies.

 It is one of the most complicated phases in the analysis because the outcome may not be systemized.

-It refers to the state of an affair in which association between subjection and outcome is misshapen due to the presence of another variable.
-Unless the effect of the confounding variable is nullified and analysed, the proper causation cannot be established.
+It refers to the state of an affair in which association between the subjection and the outcome is unclear due to the presence of another variable.
+Unless the effect of the confounding variable is nullified and analyzed, the proper causation cannot be established.

-An irrelevant variable to that of the causation that partially or completely affects the causative analysis in determining the risk factor of the disease.
-Results becomes inaccurate due to the presence of a confounder.
+The confounder is an irrelevant variable to that of causation that partially or completely affects the causative analysis in determining the risk factor of the disease.
+The results become inaccurate due to the presence of a confounder.